 When working with kids remotely, it’s essential to infuse fun into online learning.
 Scavenger hunts can increase student engagement during virtual conferencing sessions and create an incentive for students to want to attend.

 Teachers can create scavenger hunts that are subject-specific and challenge students (and parents or caregivers) to find items around their homes.
 I encourage teachers to keep the scavenger hunt items general enough to ensure that all students will be able to find an item that meets the requirement.

 #4 Digital Choice Boards

-Choice boards are a favorite in many classrooms, but they work well during distance learning too.
-Teachers can combine online and offline activities, integrate the home environment, and mix various subjects on their boards.
+Choice boards are a favorite in many classrooms, but they also work well during distance learning.
+Teachers can combine online and offline activities, integrate the home environment and mix various subjects on their boards.
 If teachers make their choice boards on a digital document, like Google Docs, they can “make a copy” and modify them easily to change them at the start of each week.

-As students complete tasks at home, teachers can ask parents or caregivers to help students take photos of their work or record videos of themselves solving math problems or sharing their artwork or craft activities on Seesaw, Padlet, or FlipGrid.
+As students complete tasks at home, teachers can ask parents or caregivers to help them take photos of their work, record videos of themselves solving math problems, or share their artwork or craft activities on Seesaw, Padlet, or FlipGrid.